merlinkv/ZX_2A-2B_FDD_Controller/README.md

 I take no responsibiltiy for any damage to any equipment that results from the use of this board.
 USE AT YOUR OWN RISK!

+# Description

+    * Floppy disk side switch.
+    * Standard capacity is 173K per diskette side.
+    * The ability to format a floppy disk to 720KB using the appropriate tools.
+    * READY signal enforcement for drives that do not have it.
+    * Connecting the interface turns ZX Spectrum + 2A into ZX Spectrum +3
+    * Compatible fdd controller chips: NEC UPD765 (D765AC-2), Zilog Z0765A08PSC, UMC UM8272A
+    * **Use flat ribbon cable without twist.
+One drive must be wired as DS0 and second as DS1.**